 Potted barley, also called scotch or hulled barley, was one of the first crops cultivated by man, and has been used as a food since Biblical times.
 Today, barley is still considered an excellent source of soluble fiber.
-In addition to fiber, barley is also a great source of protein, carbohydrates and B vitamins.
-It's low in fat and has no cholesterol.
-Because of its neutral flavour, it's easy to blend barley's nutrition and texture into a variety of foods.
+Additionally, it's easy to blend barley's nutrition and texture into a variety of foods.
 It may be baked in casseroles, used as stuffing, or pureed for cereal or pudding with maple syrup, cinnamon and dates.
-Potted Barley is the least processed form of barley, with just the outermost hull removed.

 Cooking Directions: Rinse potted barley.
 Bring to a boil 3 parts of water for 1 part of barley.
 Add salt and 1 tsp of oil.
 Reduce and simmer for about 1 to 1 1/4 hours.
 Shake and serve.